-Typically, many applicants approach EIC Pathfinder (FET-Open) proposals with knowledge and experience stemming from the general Horizon 2020 collaborative projects.
+Typically, many applicants approach EIC Pathfinder proposals with knowledge and experience stemming from the general Horizon Europe collaborative projects.
 But, due to the above-mentioned commonalities and hidden overlap, we suggest a different point of view.
-Such point of view sheds light on why a EIC Pathfinder (FET-Open) grant proposal is more competitive.
+Such point of view sheds light on why an EIC Pathfinder grant proposal is more competitive.

-ERC knowledge will make your EIC Pathfinder (FET-Open) application more competitive
+ERC knowledge will make your EIC Pathfinder application more competitive

 This bi-directional (hidden) pathway allows researchers to either transform one grant application into the other, or even apply to both grants concurrently (with proper adjustments).

-Technically speaking, there is no restriction preventing a concurrent application to both ERC and EIC Pathfinder (FET-Open).
-The evaluation processes of ERC and EIC Pathfinder (FET-Open), although similar, are in fact parallel and separate one from the other.
+Technically speaking, there is no restriction preventing a concurrent application to both ERC and EIC Pathfinder.
+The evaluation processes of ERC and EIC Pathfinder, although similar, are in fact parallel and separate one from the other.
 This means that there is no central monitoring entity that may forbid or disqualify such concurrent efforts.